Citroen e-SpaceTourer electric minibus: prices, specs and details

-Citroen has announced an electric version of its SpaceTourer van-derived minibus, which will be known as the e-SpaceTourer and boast up to nine seats.
+Citroen has announced full uk pricing and specification for the electric version of its SpaceTourer van-derived minibus, which is known as the e-SpaceTourer and boasts up to nine seats.

 It's based on the Citroen e-Dispatch panel van; the pair mirror the e-Traveller minibus and e-Expert van from sister French brand Peugeot.
-The company says it's especially well suited to the requirements of executive shuttle and taxi companies, as well as sports clubs or other organisations, and larger families.
+The company says the car is especially well suited to the requirements of executive shuttle and taxi companies, as well as sports clubs or other organisations, and larger families.

 Citroen e-SpaceTourer range, battery and charging